Ryael/memoria/README.md

 ### Responsiveness

 [Website Responsive Test Online](https://websiteresponsivetest.com/) was used to extensively test the responsiveness of Memoria.
-All screen sizes and viewports are now accounted for, including even extremely small widths like 240 px.
+All screen sizes and viewports are now accounted for, including even extremely small screen-widths like 240 px.

 ### Accessibility